Qovery/documentation/website/guides/tutorial/working-with-git-submodules.md

 <Alert type="warning">

+This solution is not recommended to be used by inexprienced users.
 Since the credentials are stored in plaintext in the `.git/submodules` directory, you need to consider if it meets your security requirements.

 </Alert>